Accepting New Patients

-To continue our commitment to offer everyone in our communities high-quality, affordable and respectful care, we are accepting new patients at all five of our locations in Portland and South Portland.
+We are committed to offering everyone in our community high-quality, affordable and respectful care at all of our 16 convenient locations in Portland, South Portland, and Westbrook.
 We accept MaineCare, Medicare, and private insurance.
-We also offer a sliding-fee scale for those without insurance.
+We also have a sliding-fee scale for those without insurance.

 What Happens at Your Appointment?